Marie Dunn - MBACP (Accred), BA (Hons) Counselling; Dip. Counselling

 According to the BACP guidelines, I have regular supervision and ongoing professional development.

-I offer counselling and psychotherapy in Liverpool in L17 and in Ainsdale, Southport PR8, both short-term and long-term therapy.
+I offer counselling and psychotherapy in South Liverpool L17 and in Ainsdale, Southport PR8, both short-term and long-term therapy.

 Maps & Directions